NEW: Outsource your home search with Rentbird Plus!

 • Temporary, but comfortable: Many of these homes are designed with decent insulation, plumbing, and heating—offering more than just the basics.
 In some cases, residents report them being even warmer in winter than traditional homes.

-Where you’ll find them
+Where you’ll find this flexhousing

 Container housing isn’t just a concept; it’s a reality in several Dutch cities: